markx86/uefi-os-template/README.md

 9) Copy the kernel's elf file in the image's root.
 10) Copy all files and folders recursively from `files/` to the image's root.

 **Note:** the `startup.nsh` script contains the search path for the efi file.
-The script looks through all the drives detected up to `FS7` and checks for the efi executable.
+The script looks through all the drives detected up to `FS7` and checks for the efi executable in `FSX:\EFI\BOOT\`.
 If the executable is found the script will execute it, otherwise the script will just quit.

 ---